Iowa: College sports

 The state has four NCAA Division I college teams.
 Two have football teams that play in the top level of college football, the Football Bowl Subdivision: the University of Iowa Hawkeyes play in the Big Ten Conference and the Iowa State University Cyclones compete in the Big 12 Conference.
 The two intrastate rivals compete annually for the Cy-Hawk Trophy as part of the Iowa Corn Cy-Hawk Series.

-In wrestling, the Iowa Hawkeyes and Iowa State Cyclones have won a combined total of over 30 team NCAA Division I titles.
+In men's wrestling, the Iowa Hawkeyes and Iowa State Cyclones have won a combined total of over 30 team NCAA Division I titles.
 The Northern Iowa and Cornell College wrestling teams have also each won one NCAA Division I wrestling team title.
+Cornell College now competes in NCAA Division III, in which another Iowa school, Wartburg College, has won 16 team titles.
+In women's wrestling, which became an official NCAA championship sport in 2025–26, 10 Iowa schools field NCAA varsity teams—Iowa (one of only six Division I schools to sponsor the sport), Division II Upper Iowa University, and eight Division III members.

 Two other Division I schools play football in the second level of college football, the Football Championship Subdivision.
-The University of Northern Iowa Panthers play at the Missouri Valley Conference and Missouri Valley Football Conference (despite the similar names, the conferences are administratively separate), whereas the Drake University Bulldogs play in the Missouri Valley Conference in most sports and Pioneer League for football.
+The University of Northern Iowa Panthers (also known as the UNI Panthers) play in the Missouri Valley Conference and Missouri Valley Football Conference (despite the similar names, the conferences are administratively separate, though established a formal partnership in 2025), whereas the Drake University Bulldogs play in the Missouri Valley Conference in most sports and Pioneer League for football.